Nick-Toons/AirhornSimulator2015/AlexMikhalevDevJournal.md

 the Sound class.
 In the future this should be changed to use a custom ListAdapter, which can show more things like an icon.
 But for now this works.
 You can successfully annoy schreiber with two whole sounds.

+## 3/20/2015
+I have added the sound processing library necessary for the pitch shifting audio playing to the project.
+It is called TarsosDSP and it is open source and free.
+It has an example called Catify which does something similar to what we need in that it takes a series of notes and an audio sample and makes a song using those.
+All I need to do is adapt that code for android, which may be difficult to do because the audio stack is completely different.
+They do provide some classes for interfacing with android audio but I am not yet sure if they are sufficient.
+So far, this is the only FOSS and pure java audio processing library that I could find.
+Any others either have native components or are not free, which makes them more difficult to use.
+I am hoping to get a working example by next week, but it did take a bit of work to get this library to be recognized by android studio and gradle.